Diet and exercise as the key to success

 Sport from puppy to old age?

-No matter whether young or old, big or small - there is a suitable suitable sport.
+Whether young or old, big or small - there is a suitable sport for every dog.
 When choosing , however, it is particularly important to be prudent and sensible with puppies and seniors:

-- Puppies: With puppies there is a danger of wanting/doing too much too quickly, as they are usually full of energy and zest for action and can hardly be stopped.
+- Puppies: With puppies, there is a danger of wanting/doing too much too quickly, as they are usually full of energy and zest for action and can hardly be slowed down.
 However, it is important to bear in mind that the joints of young dogs should be spared while they are still growing in order to achieve their full functionality later on.
 However, a playful introduction makes sense.

 - Seniors: For seniors, take: time and consideration and look closely.
 Slowly and